 Dr. Laurence McCook works in science-based management and conservation of marine ecosystems, especially coral reefs.
-He is Senior Advisor to the Marine Program of Conservation International Indonesia and holds a “President’s International Visiting Professorial Fellowship” from the Chinese Academy of Sciences, working at the South China Sea Institute of Oceanology (SCSIO).
+He holds a “President’s International Visiting Professorial Fellowship” from the Chinese Academy of Sciences, working at the South China Sea Institute of Oceanology (SCSIO).
 He is also a Partner Investigator in the ARC Centre of Excellence for Coral Reef Studies at James Cook University in Australia, adjunct Associate Professor at the University of Queensland, and Visiting Professor at Hasanuddin University in Indonesia.

 From 2003 to 2014, Dr. McCook worked for the Great Barrier Reef Marine Park Authority, focusing on the scientific basis and effectiveness of reef management.
 His current work in China aims to strengthen connections between science and management for China’s threatened coral reefs and improve tropical marine habitat management.
 Dr. McCook has more than 30 years’ of international experience, including with coral reefs in Australia, Indonesia and the “Coral Triangle”, as well as in temperate ecosystems.